labor-digital/asset-building/docs/guide/ConfigV2.md

   "apps": [
     {
       [...]
-      "warningIgnorePattern": "Pattern to check against the warnings to ignore them as RegEXP" }
+      "warningsIgnorePattern": "Pattern to check against the warnings to ignore them as RegEXP" }
   ]
 }